senotrusov/notes/arch-linux-installation.md

 The time zone here only affects the live environment and will be configured for the installed system later.
 See [update the system clock](https://wiki.archlinux.org/title/Installation_guide#Update_the_system_clock) for details.

-## Assign Variables for Disk Identification
+## Assign variables for disk identification

 List available block devices to identify your installation target disk.